samsonframework/di/README.md

 ##Why we are the fastest
 ### Concept = Programmable logic
 All our packages have same goal in mind - [Programmable logic](https://en.wikipedia.org/wiki/Programmable_logic_device).
-We are trying to create system that can be easily configurable and usable and them using best practises, knowing all internal logic and structure of a package, generate maximum possible performant PHP code to repeat same logic.
+We are trying to create system that can be easily configurable and usable and then using best practises, knowing all internal logic and structure of a package, generate maximum possible performant PHP code to repeat same logic.
 This generated code is meant to be used only in production environment and guarantees 100% logic and functionality compatibility with source code.